SomajitDey/ccd2/README.md

 - Retrieve the run results later, as necessary, by providing the corresponding metadata file to `ccd retrieve`.

 - Backup the archive (`${HOME}/.ccd`) from time to time, copying the new files only.

+### Quotes
+To turn off the GROMACS-like quotes at the end of each command, set the `CCD_NO_QUOTES` enviroment variable.
+Do so if you mostly use `ccd` when offline.

 # Note
 If met with segmentation faults or stack-smashing error, make the stack size unlimited in the Bash session with `ulimit -s unlimited; export OMP_STACKSIZE=500m`.